Three Grammar Rules You Can

-Grammar rules exist so that we don’t sound like complete idiots when we write.
-Most of them have a good reason for being around; after all, clarity in communication is a good thing.
+Grammar rules that are often broken can make writers uncomfortable.
+For good reason.
+We don’t want to sound like complete idiots when we write.
+After all, clarity in communication is a good thing.
 A virtue, even.

 However, that’s not to say that all grammar rules are written in stone.
 In fact, some of them seem to be the work of rabid grammarians, who gleefully enforce confusing syntax and awkward construction in the name of “proper English.”